mixxxdj/manual/source/chapters/user_interface.rst

   track.
 For example, if the track is normally 100 BPM, and it is playing at +5%, then the effective BPM will read 105 BPM.

-  .. hint:: Click directly on the BPM display and tap with the beat to set the
+  .. hint:: You can use a keyboard shortcut and tap with the beat to set the BPM
-            BPM to the speed you are tapping.
-You can also use a keyboard shortcut, go to :ref:`control-keyboard` for more information.
+            to the speed you are tapping, go to :ref:`control-keyboard` for more information.

 **Time Elapsed/Remaining**
   By default it displays the total elapsed time in the track up to the